vrtql/websockets/README.md

 ## Usage

 For working examples beyond that shown here, see the `test_websocket.c` file in the `src/test` directory.
-After building the project, stop into that directory and run `./server` which starts a simple websocket server.
+After building the project, step into that directory and run `./server` which starts a simple websocket server.
 Then run `test_websocket`.